isomerpages/govtech-stp/_start-here/Departing from Singapore.md

 ---
 <div id="top"></div>

-<p style="margin-top:0px; margin-bottom:15px; font-size:18px; line-height:1.35;">There are <b>no restrictions</b> imposed on departures from Singapore.
+<p style="margin-top:0px; margin-bottom:15px; font-size:20px; line-height:1.35;">There are <b>no restrictions</b> imposed on departures from Singapore.
 However, <b>travellers must abide by the travel requirements imposed by their overseas destination</b>.
 Review the following if you are planning to leave Singapore:</p>

 <ol style="margin-top:10px; margin-bottom:10px; font-size:18px;">
-  <li style="padding-left:20px; margin-top:10px; margin-bottom:10px; font-size:18px; line-height:1.35;"><a href="#advisories">Travel Requirements Imposed by Destination Coutnry/Region</a></li>
+  <li style="padding-left:20px; margin-top:10px; margin-bottom:10px; font-size:18px; line-height:1.35;"><a href="#advisories">Travel Requirements Imposed by Destination Country/Region</a></li>
     <li style="padding-left:20px;margin-top:10px; margin-bottom:10px; font-size:18px; line-height:1.35;"><a href="#proof">How to obtain COVID-19 Medical Proof (e.g. vaccination/recovery certificates, and test reports)</a></li>
   </ol>

-<p style="margin-top:10px; margin-bottom:15px; font-size:18px; line-height:1.35;">Please note that travellers will be subjected to the prevailing entry requirements for their return to Singapore.
+<p style="margin-top:10px; margin-bottom:5px; font-size:18px; line-height:1.35;">Please note that travellers will be subjected to the prevailing entry requirements for their return to Singapore.
 This may include entry approvals for non-fully vaccinated travellers.
 Details are available on the <a href="/arriving/overview" target="_blank">"Travelling to Singapore"</a> page.</p>

 <div id="advisories"></div>

 ### 1) Travel Requirements Imposed by Destination Country/Region

-<p style="margin-top:10px; margin-bottom:15px; font-size:18px; line-height:1.35;">Many destinations still have COVID-19 travel restrictions in place, in addition to other usual travel documentation required.
+<p style="margin-top:10px; margin-bottom:15px; font-size:18px; line-height:1.35;">Many destinations still have COVID-19 travel restrictions in place, in addition to other required travel documentation required.
 These may include COVID-19 tests, entry approvals/declarations, and proof of vaccination. </p>

-<p style="margin-top:10px; margin-bottom:15px; font-size:18px; line-height:1.35;"> Please check with the authorities of your destination on the entry requirements imposed on travellers departing from Singapore, or refer to the <a href="https://www.mfa.gov.sg/where-are-you-travelling-to" target="_blank">Ministry of Foreign Affairs' travel guides</a> for details sorted by destination.</p>
+<p style="margin-top:10px; margin-bottom:5px; font-size:18px; line-height:1.35;"> Please check with the authorities of your destination on the entry requirements imposed on travellers departing from Singapore, or refer to the <a href="https://www.mfa.gov.sg/where-are-you-travelling-to" target="_blank">Ministry of Foreign Affairs' travel guides</a> for details sorted by destination.</p>

 <div id="proof"></div>